nl8590687/ASRT_SpeechRecognition/README_EN.md

 A post about ASRT's introduction [ASRT: Chinese Speech Recognition System](https://blog.ailemon.me/2018/08/29/asrt-a-chinese-speech-recognition-system/)

+For questions about the principles of the statistical language model that are often asked, see: [Simple word frequency statistics without Chinese word segmentation algorithm] (https://blog.ailemon.me/2017/02/20/simple-words-frequency-statistic-without-segmentation-algorithm/)

 ## Introduction

 This project uses Keras, TensorFlow based on deep convolutional neural network and long-short memory neural network, attention mechanism and CTC to implement.